quangloc99/typescript-talk-slide/slides.md

   - Not ready for public use.
 Used **internally** in google.

 ---
-layout: section
+layout: PendleSection
+transition: pendle-section
 ---
 # Typesafe with Typescript

 ---

-# Typescript is structural typing
+## Typescript is structural typing

 https://www.typescriptlang.org/docs/handbook/type-compatibility.html